-- Demonstrated experience (education and professional work history) of prospective TPC personnel assigned to the project. - Familiarity with Federal environmental laws (see Appendix A), and applicable state requirements. - Extent of the prospective TPC's history and prior experience in managing major NEPA reviews and preparing NEPA environmental documents for energy facilities within the past three years.
+- Demonstrated experience (education and professional work history) of prospective TPC personnel assigned to the project. - Familiarity with Federal environmental laws (see Appendix A), and applicable state requirements. - For the environment, extent of the prospective TPC's history and prior experience in managing major NEPA reviews and preparing NEPA environmental documents (to include compliance with Section 508 of the Rehabilitation Act) for energy facilities within the past three years. - For the risk assessment prospective TPC, extent of the prospective TPC's history and prior experience in managing and preparing risk assessments in the maritime environment, especially for energy related projects within the past three years.

-LNG, USCG and DWPA Experience
+LNG and Oil, USCG and DWPA Experience

 - Familiarity and experience with USCG, the Deepwater Port Act and related requirements.
-(Note: Not having participated in a prior DWP license project will not preclude selection). - Experience with LNG, outer-continental shelf activities, and marine transportation projects.
+(Note: Not having participated in a prior DWP license project will not preclude selection). - Experience with LNG, Oil, outer-continental shelf activities, and marine transportation projects.